 Estradiol maintains metabolic flexibility via two important mechanisms: increased mitochondrial efficiency and ROS management.
 With the former, estradiol regulates metabolic flexibility by altering the expression of genes that control the enzymes within the fuel conversion pathways.
 It is a complex algorithm of responses, with some proteins upregulated and others downregulated.
 The net result, however, favors increased efficiency in ATP production by maximizing metabolic flexibility or adaptability to the environment.

 With the latter, estradiol, along with progesterone, manage the clean-up tasks inherent to any energy production process.
 In effect, estradiol manages ROS both on the front end and the back end of mitochondrial ATP production.
 On the front end, increased metabolic efficiency and flexibility equals fewer ROS byproducts.
 On the backend, estradiol cleans up the byproducts of processing -ROS – and tempers the damage these byproducts can cause.

 Estradiol, Pyruvate, and ATP

 Of particular interest to our work here at Hormones Matter, estradiol upregulates a set of enzymes called the pyruvate dehydrogenase complex, PDC.
-The PDC, responsible for converting glucose into pyruvate, are the first steps in the long process that nets multiple units of mitochondrial ATP.
-The PDC are key to carbohydrate metabolism and more recently have been linked to fatty acid metabolism, making this enzyme complex central to mitochondrial energy production.
+The PDC, responsible for converting glucose into pyruvate, is the first step in the long process that nets multiple units of mitochondrial ATP.
+The PDC is key to carbohydrate metabolism and more recently has been linked to fatty acid metabolism, making this enzyme complex central to mitochondrial energy production.
 Diminished PDC derails mitochondrial functioning, producing serious diseases.
 Children born with genetic pyruvate dehydrogenase deficiency suffer serious neurological consequences and rarely live to adulthood.